When strong emotions and avoidance are getting in the way: How to recognize and break patterns.

 It doesn’t have to be this way.
 At IHHP, one of the real differentiators of our The Three Conversations of Leadership course is helping people have the Last 8% of the conversation by tuning in and managing strong emotions – yours and the other persons.
 Without the ability to manage strong emotions – a learnable skill – things either blow up (pattern 1) or we avoid the more difficult part of the conversation (pattern 2).
 People find that once they understand how to skillfully manage emotions and are aware of the importance of having the Last 8%, everything changes.

-This March 6-7th you have the opportunity to experience a day of learning The Science of Emotional Intelligence followed by a day of The Three Conversations of Leadership.
+Experience a day of learning at our Science of Emotional Intelligence followed by a day of The Three Conversations of Leadership.
 This one-two punch will equip you to walk into your next difficult conversation with more confidence so that you can both keep it together by managing the strong emotions in the conversation and deliver what you really want and need to deliver.
 When you are able to do this, you benefit.
 The other person benefits.
 And, your organization benefits.
 And, maybe, even your meetings benefit.